Baja California Native Paipai and Kumiai Arts Retreat – Art, Horses, and Wine

 Our ranch owner is our guide in each destination

 Transportation to and from San Diego to Tecate border

 All workshop activities and materials, horseback riding, 2 off-ranch excursions

 What’s Not Included?

 Flights to/from San Diego

-You can expect a comfortable cabin accommodation with private bathrooms on this trip.
+You can expect to share a comfortable cabin accommodation, double occupancy, with a private bathroom on this trip.
 We’ll be staying at a privately owned working horse ranch which is off the grid.
 Lighting is by kerosene lamps and candles in public spaces and solar powered lamps in the cabins.
 Cell phone/camera chargers are available.
-For this particular trip, single occupancy is discouraged but available with a $500 surcharge.
-Double occupancy is highly preferred.
 This is a working horse ranch, no daily housekeeping is available.
 Your room is your private space.

-Balance: The payment balance will be due 45 days prior to the start of the tour.
+Balance: The balance will be due Feb 14th.

 Instructors: Daria Marical & Virginia Melendrez